Kermut572/carbon_footprint/README.md

 - Use "Export to JSON" to upload local devices to the shared database

 ## Troubleshooting
-- `Provider Error` during Automatic Setup: likely an upstream OpenRouter issue — wait and retry
+- `Provider Error` during Automatic Setup: likely an upstream OpenRouter issue, wait a bit and retry